 The real early swimwear was made of cotton and wool that would expectedly get wet and quite heavy when wet.
-Only the basic colors, including red, black, and blue, were used where color concerns.
+Only the basic colours, including red, black, and blue, were used where colour was concerned.
 The design of these bathing suits was such that they covered the whole body, not just out of decency but because, unlike today, having a suntan was not fashionable at all as it made you look like a “farmer.”

 The 19th Century: The One-Piece